Assisting seniors, caregivers and persons with disabilities to achieve improved health and greater independence.

-The Central Plains Area Agency on Aging (CPAAA) is located at West River Plaza (intersection of Central and Meridian), 2622 W. Central, Suite 500, Wichita 67203 (find a map).
-This location allows the community better access to our programs and services, providing resources for older adults, caregivers and persons with disabilities.
-With the on-site Information and Assistance staff, case managers and other professionals we can provide information, an array of services, consultation, and technical support.
+The Central Plains Area Agency on Aging (CPAAA) is located at The Ronald Reagan building in downtown Wichita, 271 W. 3rd st. N, Suite 500, Wichita 67202.
+CPAAA offers a variety of programs and services and links older adults, caregivers and persons with disabilities to community resources and information.
+With the on-site Information and Assistance staff, care managers and other professionals we can provide information, an array of services, consultation, and technical support.

 Sedgwick County Transportation is also available at this location to coordinate rides and provide access to medical and non-medical transportation.